Tilda Swinton (born Katherine Mathilda Swinton, 5.11.1960)

 Tilda Swinton is a British actress who has found success both in mainstream and art house films.
 Swinton won the Best Supporting Actress Oscar for her role in Michael Clayton.

-Tilda Swinton was born in London, to Judith Balfour and Major-General Sir John Swinton.
+Childhood: Swinton was born in London, to Judith Balfour and Major-General Sir John Swinton.
 Her mother is Australian and her father is Scottish.

 Tilda attended West Heath Girls' School (and was in the same class as Diana, Princess of Wales), then Fettes College, briefly.
 She graduated from New Hall, at Cambridge University in 1983, with a degree in Social and Political Sciences.
 Swinton also has two honorary doctorates, from Napier University in Edinburgh and from the Royal Scottish Academy of Music and Drama.

 Acting Career: Early on in her career, Tilda Swinton worked in Edinburgh with the Traverse Theatre, as well as working with the Royal Shakespeare Company.
 Then, in 1986, Tilda Swinton played Julia in the mini-series Zastrozzi: A Romance.

 One of Swinton's earliest film roles was in Derek Jarman's War Requiem, in 1989.
 The film also starred Laurence Olivier, playing the role of an old soldier.